mozilla/glean/docs/user/reference/metrics/labeled_counters.md

 ### `testGetValue`

 Gets the recorded value for a given label in a labeled counter metric.
 Returns the count if data is stored.
+The Glean SDK will return a map of each label with a stored value to its value.
 Returns a language-specific empty/null value if no data is stored.
+The Glean SDK will always return a map, but it will be empty if no data is stored.
 Has an optional argument to specify the name of the ping you wish to retrieve data from, except in Rust where it's required. `None` or no argument will default to the first value found for `send_in_pings`.